yewin-mm/spring-data-jpa-join-table-example/README.md

     * Click in your Postman (top left corner) import -> file -> upload files -> {choose that json file} and open/import.
     * After that, you can see the folder which you import from file in your Postman.
 * Now, you can 'Test' this project by calling API from Postman.
-    * Click 'Send' button for each API request (which you already imported from above step) in your Postman and see the response.
+    * Click 'Send' button for each API request (open the folder which you already imported from above step and there you can see three api request) in your Postman and see the response.
     * You can check data in database too (here you can check data in tables (User, Role) by DBeaver tools or you can manually select query in your database console)